Jose W. Fernandez

-Jose W. Fernandez (born 1955) is a Cuban-American attorney and diplomat currently serving as the Under Secretary of State for Economic Growth, Energy, and the Environment.
+Jose W. Fernandez (born 1955) is a Cuban-American attorney and diplomat who had served as the Under Secretary of State for Economic Growth, Energy, and the Environment.
 Fernandez previously served as the Assistant Secretary of State for Economic, Energy, and Business Affairs from 2009 to 2013.

 Early life and education

 Fernandez was born in Cuba in 1955.
 His father worked as a lawyer and his mother was a seamstress.
 The family moved to the United States in 1967, settling in Hudson County, New Jersey.

 Fernandez graduated magna cum laude with high honors from Dartmouth College, earning a Bachelor of Arts degree in history.
 He earned a Juris Doctor from the Columbia Law School, where he received the Charles Evans Hughes Prize and a Parker School Certificate of International Law with Honors.
 He served on the Board of Trustees of Dartmouth College from 2003 to 2009.